openraildata/stomp-client-dotnet/Readme.txt

 Common Features
 ===============

-These projects demonsrate the following:
+These projects demonstrate the following:

 * Use of long running connections to stream messages (instead of repeated connects and disconnects which place excessive load on the messaging servers)
 * Use of multiple threads to receive messages to increase throughput and to separate the work of receiving messages from the work of processing messages